Life As an Orthoptist

 - Provide training related to clinical methods or orthoptics to students, resident physicians, or other health professionals.

-What an Orthoptist Should Know
+Things an Orthoptist Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.